jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - Gone with a targeted (Null Rod / Cursed Totem) effect to mechanically emphasize the "silence"
- - The real gimmick is melding with Maelle, Child of Lumiere.
+ - The real gimmick is melding with Maelle, Child of Lumière.
 Meld is 100% the mechanic to sell the transformation
     - 23/09/2025: Getting meld to work has been nothing but failure.
 I give up.
 Alicia will now be standalone.
  - 6/10/2025: Meld is back on the menu!
 Got it to work finally!
 Also extended null rod effect to Chroma and Lumina tokens.
  - 3/11/2025: Exchanged abilities with human Alicia.
 Canonist exemption changed from Nevrons/Gradient to Painters/Gradient.
 Reduce Chroma sac activation cost from 3 to 2 tokens.